HollyPony/Pulm/README.md

 Under the project tab, add build environment variable as BETASERIESAPIKEY with your betaseries api key avaible [here](http://www.betaseries.com/api/) (account needed).

-Open-Ssh should be provided in your mac OSX system and is provided in this repo fro Windows users.
+Open-Ssh should be provided in your mac OSX system and is provided in this repo for Windows users as dll.

 Other build system are not supported yet.
 CMake is in mind ...